laravel/docs/queries.md

 <a name="havingraw-orhavingraw"></a>
 #### `havingRaw / orHavingRaw`

-The `havingRaw` and `orHavingRaw` methods may be used to provide a raw string as the value of the `having` clause.
+The `havingRaw` and `orHavingRaw` methods may be used to provide a raw string as the value of the "having" clause.
 These methods accept an optional array of bindings as their second argument:

     $orders = DB::table('orders')
                     ->select('department', DB::raw('SUM(price) as total_sales'))